-As part of the CGSB’s requirements for graduation, all MBA students are required to complete at least 40 hours of professional development (students who commenced their MBA coursework prior to Trimester 2, 2008, are exempt from this requirement).
+As part of the CGSB’s requirements for graduation, all MBA students are required to complete at least 40 hours of professional development.
+MSc/MBA students are required to complete at least 20 hours of professional development.
 GCB and GDB students are also recommended to accrue hours in the event that they continue their studies at the CGSB (GCB: 10 hours; GDB: 25 hours).

 New students are encouraged to use the online iPortfolio accessible through OASIS.
 It can act as a simple repository for attendance certificates or be used to develop a sophisticated and comprehensive online portfolio using a wide variety of media.
-Used to its fullest potential the iPortfolio allows students to include video footage, invite fellow students and employers to view parts of, or all of the portfolio and so, can be used as part of a curriculum vitae.
-Workshops are held regularly throughout the year.
+Used to its fullest potential the iPortfolio allows students to include video footage, invite fellow students and employers to view parts of, or all of the portfolio and so can be used as part of a curriculum vitae.

 More information about the Portfolio can be found in the answers to the following frequently asked questions:

 In the past, student participation in extracurricular activities at the CGSB has been entirely voluntary and not officially recognised by the School.
 In an effort to formalise these activities and in response to feedback from learning facilitators, employers and students, we have decided to integrate and recognise student participation in extracurricular professional and career development activities through the development of the CGSB Professional Portfolio.
 Many professional bodies require their members to participate in continued professional development.
 The CGSB Professional Portfolio is similar in this regard; the goal being to improve students’ technical and professional skills and as a result, their career prospects.